WalletWasabi/WasabiDoc/docs/using-wasabi/WalletLoad.md

 ### Filter scanning

 When you load a wallet, it checks if the generated addresses within the gap limit hit against a block filter.
-Most filter do not, and then the wallet is certain that this block does not contain a transaction of yours.
+Most filters do not hit, and then the wallet is certain that this block does not contain a transaction of yours so it will not download it.
 If a transaction of yours is in a block, then the corresponding filter will always be hit, and the wallet will know this is a relevant block for you.
 There can be a small chance for a false positive where the filter matches, but the block actually does not contain a transaction.

 ### Block download

-When a block filter hits, either a true match or a false positive, then this block is interesting for you and the wallet will get it.
+When a block filter hits, either a true match or a false positive, then this block is important for you, so the wallet will download it.
 If you have [a Bitcoin full node connected](/using-wasabi/BitcoinFullNode.md), then it will fetch the verified block locally.
 If not, then Wasabi will connect to a random Bitcoin P2P node with a new Tor identity, request only this block for download, and then disconnect.
 In this step, your Wasabi behaves like any other full node, and cannot be differentiated.